-Kimsooja’s art practice, described by esteemed curator Harald Szeeman as ‘existential doing’, has been dedicated over a span of thirty years to discovering and expressing the inherent oneness of life, unifying the physical and the metaphysical.
+Kimsooja’s art practice, described by esteemed curator the late Harald Szeeman as ‘existential doing’, has been dedicated over a span of thirty years to discovering and expressing the inherent oneness of life, unifying the physical and the metaphysical.
 Her beliefs locate readily within Buddhism, Zen, Conficianism or the age-old role of the artist as shaman.
 Through installation, performative actions and video, Kimsooja employs specific settings within our harried globalised world as the object, and often inserts her own body as the subject in a central role in her works: to experience and transmit the power of stillness, of the void, of anonymity, of the quietude of contemplation; inviting the viewer to use her body as a locus from which to reflect on the human condition, and the condition of humanity.

-Kimsooja lives and works in New York.
+Kimsooja lives and works in New York City and Korea.